keilabcs/keilabcs.github.io/index.md

 The broad objective of the research is to make it easier for the developer to build quality software.
 The current research project involves the creation of a system that allows the developer to discover code fragments from images and thus promote the use of code already validated/tested.

 * Details on the idea can be found in the position paper ["Visual Sketching"](https://www.cin.ufpe.br/~damorim/publications/damorim-etal-icsenier2020.pdf) (ICSE "New Ideas and Emerging Results" 2020).
-* I invite everyone to answer this [form]( https://forms.gle/hiyCjMmEjFp7pq1v7), which brings some questions whose answers will help me to assess the viability of this project.
+* I invite everyone to answer this [**FORM**]( https://forms.gle/hiyCjMmEjFp7pq1v7), which brings some questions whose answers will help me to assess the viability of this project.

 ### Education
 * Ph.D.
 Computer Science Student at Federal University of Pernambuco (Cin/UFPE), Recife-PE.